creative projects mostly just for fun

 all useless.

-the older i get the more i realize that art (and life) is not always about having some profound purpose and impact all the time. we don’t always need to be “useful” either. sometimes just simply existing is okay; what and how much we produce isn’t tied to our value and worth.
+art (and life) is not always about having some profound purpose and impact all the time and we don’t always need to be useful. sometimes simply existing is okay. what and how much we produce isn’t tied to our value and worth and these tiny useless mugs, vases, and buckets were made to serve as a reminder of this.

 hand built ceramics with air dry clay

-to go with my belief that design is everywhere and affects everything we do, this was a personal adventure to make ‘designated places’ for all my little things.
+design is everywhere and affects everything we do, this was a personal hobby to build my own ‘designated places’ for little things around the house.

 phone bed:

-because when the phone goes to bed, i’m unavailable.
+when the phone goes to bed, i’m unavailable. sorry, not sorry.

 workspace: